Prince Harry worried about Meghan Markle: "No wonder!" A relationship expert sounds the alarm

-Meghan Markle and Prince Harry are facing tough times.
-Constant public pressure and work-related categories take their toll.
-A relationship expert is now sounding the alarm, and Prince Harry is also very worried about his wife, Duchess Meghan.
+Meghan Markle and Prince Harry are going through tough times.
+Constant pressure from the public and work-related categories take their toll.
+A relationship expert is now sounding the alarm that Prince Harry himself is very worried about his wife, Duchess Meghan.

 Created by Francesca Gies

-Moving to America and leaving the British royal family had one main goal for Meghan Markle and Prince Harry: more privacy and a quieter life.
+Moving to America and leaving the British royal family had one big goal for Meghan Markle and Prince Harry: more privacy and a quieter life.
 But interest in the Duke and Duchess of Sussex hasn’t waned – quite the opposite!
 Both his fans and his critics are looking for new information every day.
-The stress on the couple due to public pressure is immense.
+The stress couples experience from public pressure is immense.

 Prince Harry worried about Meghan Markle – is constant stress taking its toll?

-Because Prince Harry knows this fact too, according to a recent British report “Express” His wife Meghan was very worried about Markle.
-Not least because the Duke is currently traveling a lot and Duchess Meghan is exposed to a whole media circus of her own during these work-related segments.
+As Prince Harry is also aware of this fact, according to the current report of the British, the former king is said to be.
+“Express” His wife Meghan Markle was very worried.
+Not least because the Duke is currently traveling a lot and Duchess Meghan is the only one exposed to a whole media circus during these work-related segments.

-Meghan Markle sends her husband Prince Harry a secret plea for help
+Meghan Markle is sending her husband Prince Harry a secret cry for help

-One can only guess how well or badly the former “Suits” actress is coping with her split from her husband.
-But more recently, the 42-year-old had a so-called anti-depressant patch on his wrist..
+One can only guess how well or badly the former “Suits” actress is coping with her separation from her husband.
+But the 42-year-old has recently had a so-called anti-stress plaster on his wrist..
 Her husband Prince Harry’s cry for help?
 At the time, Duke was in Japan and Singapore, where he competed in the 2023 Handa Polo Cup.

 Next month, Prince Harry will leave his wife again and travel to England without her for a charity event.
-Meghan Markle accompanying her husband is reportedly out of the question because, according to royals expert Bill Dampier, the Duchess of Sussex “Don’t set foot in England again”.
+Meghan Markle accompanying her husband is not up for debate because, according to royal expert Bill Dampier, she will be the Duchess of Sussex.
+“Don’t set foot in England again”.

 “No wonder!”
 Meghan Markle is relying on friends for support during her breakup

-Meghan Markle is said to be increasingly dependent on the support of her friends due to the pressures she is exposed to in her daily life.
-She was last seen having lunch with friends or at a Taylor Swift concert in Los Angeles.
-For relationship expert Louella Alderson, footage showing Meghan Markle surrounded by her friends is “no surprise.”
+Meghan Markle is said to be heavily dependent on the support of her friends at the moment due to the pressures she is exposed to in her daily life.
+She has recently been spotted having lunch with friends or at a Taylor Swift concert in Los Angeles.
+For relationship expert Louella Alderson, the photos of Meghan Markle with her friends are “no surprise.”

 A relationship expert who sounds the alarm!
 Duchess Meghan can’t trust everyone

-“Constant scrutiny from the media and public opinion can be exhausting and take its toll.
-Also, Meghan and Harry’s several businesses have failed recently, so it’s no surprise she’s turned to her friends for support,” the relative said.
+“Constant scrutiny from the media and public opinion can be stressful and take its toll.
+Also, several of Meghan and Harry’s businesses have failed recently, so it’s no surprise she’s relying on her friends for support,” the relationship said.
 “Express” specialist.
-But Alderson sounds the alarm at the same time: “As Meghan Markle is in the public eye, it can be difficult for her to trust others, which makes the close friends she has that much more important and valuable.”
+But Alderson also sounds the alarm: “With Meghan Markle in the public eye, it can be difficult for her to truly trust others.
+It makes the close friends she has that much more important and valuable.”

 Follow along News.de Already at Facebook, Twitter, Pinterest And Network light?
 Here you will find the latest news, latest videos and direct lines to editors.